 The Investment Process

-DCIG encourages prospective portfolio companies that fit within the desired guidelines to submit an application through the GUST PLATFORM which the group utilizes to aid in sourcing and managing its deal flow and portfolio companies.
+DCIG encourages prospective portfolio companies that fit within the desired guidelines to submit an application through the Dealum platform which the group utilizes to aid in sourcing and managing its deal flow and portfolio companies.
 A brief outline of the investment process as well as some of the documents that should be included are listed below.

 Screening